RobbieZhao/Etymology/etymology.md

  - zoology: the study of animals, from zoion (Greek), animal + logos
  - theology: the study of religion.
 Originally means the study of god, from theo (Greek), god + logos
    - atheist: a person who doesn't believe in God, from a-, not + theos
+   - monotheist:
  - psychology: the study of the mind, from psyche (Greek), spirit, soul, or mind + logos
    - psychopath:
      - sociopath:
+     - osteopath:
      - pathology: the study of diseases, from pathos (Greek), suffering or disease + logos
  - archaeology: the study of ancient things, from Arkhaios (Greek), ancient + logos
  - sociology: the study of societies, from socius (Latin), companion + logos
  - anthropology: the study of humans, from anthropos (Greek), mankind + logos